Skip to content

 By the way, there's no RECOVER DATABASE UNTIL CANCEL command in RMAN.

-For a standby database, we can explicitly use STANDBY modifier to pass the error.
+For a standby database, we can explicitly use STANDBY modifier to pass the error in SQL*Plus.

 SQL> recover standby database until cancel;